cuiter/cashplot/README.md

 `starting_balances` The starting balance of the accounts before the transactions have occurred.
 Unnoted accounts are assumed to have a starting balance of zero.
-`match_rules` Array of category matching rules
+`match_rules` Array of matching rules
-Each category matching rule is an array of two elements, the category name and the rules table.
+Each matching rule is an array of two elements, the category name and the rules table.
 This table can have the following attributes:
 `counter_name`, `counter_account`, and `description`.
 The values of these attributes are Python regexes.
+For example, `(?i)` can be used to match with case-insensitivity.
 Transactions are matched against all of the given attributes.
+It's possible to specify multiple matching rules per category.

 Transactions with a category that corresponds to the name of a savings account are treated as a transaction between the main and savings account.